-- a) Every responsible body that has paid the Levy annually for each person in the categories of service listed in regulation 3(b) for which it is responsible is eligible for a grant from the Fund towards the remuneration to be paid by that responsible body to a person for the period of that person's long service leave. - b) The amount of the grant to which the responsible body is eligible shall be based on the declared minimum remuneration for ministers as at 1 July of the financial year in which the taking of leave commences. - c) Nothing in this regulation 22 is intended to affect the remuneration to which a person who is entitled to an amount of long service leave is to be paid in accordance with regulation 4.
+- a) Every responsible body that has paid the Levy annually for each person during his service in any of the categories of service listed in regulation 3(b) for which it is responsible is eligible for a grant from the Fund towards the remuneration to be paid by that responsible body to a person for the period of that person's long service leave, provided that where the person's long service leave entitlement arises from service as defined by regulation 3(a)(ii), the grant from the Fund shall be calculated only in respect of the person's period of service in a category of service listed in regulation 3(b). - b) The amount of the grant to which the responsible body is eligible shall be based on the declared minimum remuneration for ministers as at 1 July of the financial year in which the taking of leave commences. - c) Nothing in this regulation 22 is intended to affect the remuneration to which a person who is entitled to an amount of long service leave is to be paid in accordance with regulation 4.